safidea/engine/CONTRIBUTING.md

 ### Common

-A `foundation-common` package is a package where shared code between package is stored.
+A `server-common` package is a package where shared code between package is stored.
 This package is responsible for the configuration management between features.

 ## Architecture